tomvita/Breeze-Beta/docs/UnityGuide.md

   - `Class Link` to find parent/up links.
 - Enhanced class-link resolution so discovering one instance can lead to many related instances for exploration.
 - Save/load for class views, including instance links when the address is still valid.
-- Cheat generation support when linked addresses resolve from valid `main`-region targets.
+- Cheat generation support when linked addresses start from `main`-region.

 ## Preparation